ABOUT THIS CONFERENCE

 BENEFITS OF ATTENDING

-- A unique, interactive GCSE Music conference with LIVE student performances
+- A new conference for 2020, new speakers, LIVE student performances

 |IN-SCHOOL||You can also book this as an In-School Conference|

 - The importance of vocabulary – how to revise to apply the correct technical term

 - Process of recognizing and applying musical terms

 - Key listening skills essential for success and how to practice these

 - The Comparison question – assessing the differences and writing about it well